FabricMC/fabric-loom/README.md

-# OpenGradle
+# fabric-loom
-Gradle plugin for OpenModLoader
+Gradle plugin for Fabric

 Usage: `gradlew setup idea`
 (Use `./gradle` on macOS and Linux)